 Working on your behalf

-What happens if you visit our website?
+What happens if you visit our website? (only use if applicable)

-- track aspects of user visits, including the length of a user's visit, their browser, geographic location and the use of the search facility on this website
+· Track aspects of user visits, including the length of a user's visit, their browser, geographic location and the use of the search facility on this website

-- remember users selected contrast and/or text resizing style preferences for this website
+· Remember users selected contrast and/or text resizing style preferences for this website

-- record a user's video preferences for our videos viewed on this website.
+· Record a user's video preferences for our videos viewed on this website.

 When we would use your information without your permission